spencertiberi/manual50/events/cs50fair.md

 Things to consider when choosing a location:

-* If students will be showcasing web-based final projects, they will need either WiFi, or wired connection.
+- If students will be showcasing web-based final projects, they will need either WiFi, or wired connection.
 Make sure that students will have internet access on the day of the fair.
 Alternatively, the offline CS50 IDE can be used, but students will need to test to make sure everything still works
-* Students may need access to outlets/extension cords
+- Students may need access to outlets/extension cords

 ### Funding/Grants

-You may want to check out [scholarships](https://cs50.ly/scholarships) for your CS50 Fair.

 There are many sources from which you can try to get funding (either monetary or in materials).
 Teachers have reported being able to get t-shirts (which say “I took CS50 school name”) for free or at a significant discount from their local t-shirt printing shop.
 We’ve also had success contacting local businesses, who provide sponsorship in exchange for publicity.